iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 Take a moment to absorb this definition, there really is a lot encapsulated on this.
 First substitute $v$ by $0$ and $g$ by $+$ to see that it becomes $\op{sum}$.
 Then, substitute $v$ by $1$ and $g$ by $\cdot$ to see that it becomes $\op{prod}$.
-Finally, congratulate yourself because you've understood your first recursion scheme!
+Finally, congratulate yourself because you just understood your first recursion scheme!

-[^foldr]: Also known as `foldr` in some languages.
-The 'r' stands from the fact that this function folds a list from the right.
+[^foldr]: Also known as `accumulate` or `foldr` in some languages.
+The 'r' means that this function folds a list from the right.

 If the way $\op{reduce}$ was introduced made you think that it is only used to collapse a list